sentclose/sentc-docs/docs/guide/e2ee/encrypt.md

 ### Verify

-For verify, the right verify key is fetched, but you need to save the id of the user who encrypted the content.
+For verifying, the right verify-key is fetched, but you need to save the id of the user who encrypted the content.

 :::: tabs#p